wuxudong/react-native-charts-wrapper/Example/README.md

 open ForBeginner.xcworkspace/

-`Add Files to ForBeginner`,  then choose directory of `node_modules/react-native-charts-wrapper/ios/ReactNativeCharts`
+`Add Files to ForBeginner`,  then choose directory of `node_modules/react-native-charts-wrapper/ios/ReactNativeCharts`, add it under your project *top level*

-choose Group ForBeginner, `new File -> Header File`, create `ForBeginner-Bridging-Header.h`
+choose Group ForBeginner, create a empty swift file, the xcode will prompt creating a bridging file, let's name it `ForBeginner-Bridging-Header.h`

 replace content with